TL;DR

 |---|---|---|

 /permissions is the most-overlooked command.
-Every time someone complains “Claude keeps asking me to confirm npm install,” the fix is adding Bash(npm install) to the allow list.
+The fix for “Claude keeps asking me to confirm npm install” is adding Bash(npm install) to the allow list here.
+The /fewer-permission-prompts skill can scan your transcripts and propose an allowlist automatically.

 | Command | What it does |